Inverse Quantum Potential Reconstruction via Generalized Bertlmann-Martin Inequalities: Problem Setting and Preliminaries

-\textbf{Key point.} The Laplace transform needs \emph{both} parities of moments.
-Even moments come from Step~1 (with the saturation factor if used); \emph{odd} moments are not fixed by BM and must be supplied by an appropriate interpolation/completion of the moment sequence \cite{Mezhoud}.
-In this manuscript, one declared odd-moment method family is used per run (monotone interpolation, constrained low-order fit, or maximum-entropy closure), and the choice is recorded in reproducibility metadata.
+With this framework established, we calculate the moment sequence using the generalized Bertlmann--Martin (GBM) inequalities.
+The primary challenge in constructing the series in \eqref{eq:L_series} is that the ground-state wave function, and thus the moments, are unknown.
+However, GBM inequalities allow us to bypass the wave equation by establishing a recursive relationship between the even moments \(\langle r^{2\ell}\rangle_{0,0}\) and the bound-state energy gaps.
+The construction of the even-moment sequence relies on the sum rule for the operator \(Q_{\ell,0}(\mathbf r)=r^\ell Y_{\ell 0}(\theta,\phi)\), where \(Y_{\ell 0}\) denotes the usual spherical harmonic:

+Here the squared matrix elements \(\big|\langle 0,0|Q_{\ell,0}|n_r,\ell\rangle\big|^2\) are the corresponding multipole transition strengths, and the factors \(E_{n_r,\ell}-E_{0,0}\) are energy gaps from the ground state.
+By evaluating the sums in this inequality, the Bertlmann--Martin sum-rule evaluation in the Hartree convention reduces to the recursive moment-ladder bound (for \(\ell\ge 1\)):

+This energy-gap bound serves as a consistency constraint: the measured energy levels used in the ladder must remain compatible with the recovered density moments.

+While the GBM relations established in \eqref{eq:BM-ineq} and \eqref{eq:BM-gap-upper} provide rigorous upper bounds on the even-moment sequence, the inverse reconstruction process requires precise numerical values rather than inequality ranges.
+To bridge this gap, a saturating correction factor

+is introduced.
+Multiplying the right-hand side of \eqref{eq:BM-ineq} by this factor yields a working moment estimate that is exact for the harmonic oscillator and Coulomb potentials and serves as a reliable ansatz for other potentials.
+This process successfully populates the even parity of the Laplace series expansion in \eqref{eq:L_series}.
+However, due to the structural limitations of the underlying sum rules, the odd-moment subsequence remains undetermined by the GBM ladder and must be supplied via auxiliary interpolation to complete the transform's representation.

+By mapping measured energy gaps to the recursive bound in \eqref{eq:BM-ineq} and applying the correction factor \(f(\ell)\), we obtain the coefficients necessary to construct the even parity of the Laplace series in \eqref{eq:L_series}.
+The odd parity for \eqref{eq:L_series} must be determined through an auxiliary interpolation or completion scheme \cite{Mezhoud}.

-\paragraph{Analytic continuation in \(q\) with Pad\'e.} The series \eqref{eq:Lq-series} has a finite radius of convergence. \(L(q)\) is continued beyond \(q_{\max}\) by replacing the truncated series with a Pad\'e rational approximant \(P(N,D)\).
-In practice, one constructs several \((N,D)\) and (i) discards those with obstructive singularities and (ii) averages over the acceptable fractions to reduce dispersion at large \(q\).
+Because the truncated series \eqref{eq:L_series} is a local expansion about \(q=0\), it can be unsuitable for the \(q\)-values needed for stable inversion.
+To stabilize the transform, the truncated series is replaced with a Pad\'e rational approximant \(P(N,D)\).
+In practice, one constructs several low-order denominator-dominant pairs \((N,D)\) whose degree excess is compatible with the large-\(q\) decay of \(L(q)\), (i) discards those with obstructive singularities, and (ii) averages over the acceptable fractions to reduce dispersion at large \(q\).